microchip-pic-avr-examples/avr128db48-i2c-io-expander1-leds-callbacks-printf/README.md

 The callbacks implementation uses the Timer driver.
 To handle the change from 100 to 1000 ms, the timer period is changed and a new timer callback is used.
 The hex and binary values of the I/O expander pins are displayed as a printf message over the Universal Asynchronous Receiver and Transmitter (UART).

 ## Operation
-When running the application using the [MPLAB® Data Visualizer](https://www.microchip.com/en-us/tools-resources/debug/mplab-data-visualizer "MPLAB® Data Visualizer"), you should see something similar to the following.
+When running the application using the [MPLAB® Data Visualizer](https://www.microchip.com/en-us/tools-resources/debug/mplab-data-visualizer "MPLAB® Data Visualizer"), something similar should be displayed:

 ![alt text](images/avr128db48-i2c-io-expander1-leds-callbacks-printf_avrDB.png)
-**Note:** the delta 99.6 ms in the B and the 1.11 s in the C columns, respectively of the time plot.
-The difference from 100 ms, is simply due to the positioning of the cursor.
+**Note:** On the time plot, the deltas for the B and C columns are 99.6 ms and 1.11 s, respectively.
+The 100 ms difference, is due to the positioning of the cursor.

 ## Setup
 The image below outlines the complete MPLAB Code Configurator (MCC) Melody configuration, including all the selected tasks implemented in this example, as seen in the MCC Melody Builder.